kos-lang/kos/doc/modules.md

     void()

-Void type constructor.
+Void type class.

 Returns `void`.

-Because `void` is a keyword, this constructor can only be referenced indirectly via the `lang` module, it cannot be referenced if it is imported directly into the current module.
+Because `void` is a keyword, this class can only be referenced indirectly via the `lang` module, it cannot be referenced if it is imported directly into the current module.